-The National Flood Insurance Program (NFIP) provides up to $350,000 of flood insurance coverage where required for a federally backed mortgage in 22,000 communities nationwide.
-It also provides an alternative to taxpayer-funded disaster assistance, which averages $5,500 per household but more often means an SBA loan that must repaid with any underlying mortgage.
-While there is a growing market for private flood insurance, for many, the NFIP continues to be the primary source of asset protection against flooding, the most common and costly natural disaster in the United States.
+The National Flood Insurance Program (NFIP) provides hundreds of thousands of dollars of flood coverage where required for a federally backed mortgage in 22,000 communities nationwide.
+It also provides an alternative to taxpayer-funded disaster assistance, which typically means a few thousand dollars per household and an SBA loan that must repaid with the mortgage.
+While there is a sizable and growing market for private flood insurance, for many, the NFIP continues to be the primary source of asset protection against flooding, the most common and costly natural disaster in the United States.

 However, as currently structured, the NFIP is not financially sustainable over the long run.
-According to the Congressional Budget Office, the program is not charging enough in premiums to cover expected claims in catastrophic loss years, and has already borrowed over $30 billion from taxpayers to make up the difference.
-For these reasons, NAR supports a strengthened NFIP coupled with a robust private market to offer choices and maintain access to flood insurance in all markets at all times.
-NAR believes:
+According to the Congressional Budget Office, the program is not charging enough in premiums to cover expected claims in catastrophic loss years, and has borrowed tens of billions to make up the difference.
+For these reasons, NAR supports a strengthened NFIP coupled with a robust private market to offer choices and maintain access to flood insurance across the U.S. NAR believes:

 - NFIP reauthorization should be long term.